Syncher-source/WrPuppetsAct2/README.md

 The current Unreal Engine version used is 5.2.1

-A demo default server is set in the config of the release and currently up and running at: wrpuppets.duckdns.org on a raspeberry pi.
+A demo default server is set in the config of the release as: wrpuppets.duckdns.org and is ready to run on a raspeberry pi, contact me to turn it on.

 ## Set-up OpenXR hardware
 This project was tested with Valve Index controllers, an HTC Vive Pro, HTC Vive, Quest, HTC wands, Quest controllers and 3 vive trackers.
 Setup the openxr under SteamVR Settings > Developer